Skip to content

 Troubleshooting

 • "error calling the chat endpoint…" — the generated conf.yaml is pointing OLVV at an endpoint that rejects the request.
 Check docker logs crow-companion for the upstream error.
 Common causes: a cloud profile rejecting an empty tools: [] array (use a local model, which tolerates it), or the MCP bridge failing so no tools load.
-The bridge targets the gateway's MCP mounts (/router, /storage, /wm) on CROW_MCP_BRIDGE_PORT (default 3001); /router and /storage need CROW_LOCAL_MCP_TOKEN, /wm is open.
+The bridge targets the gateway's MCP mounts (/router, /storage, /wm) on CROW_MCP_BRIDGE_PORT (default 3001); /router, /storage, and /wm all require a local MCP token (generate it in the dashboard's Connect panel; generate-config.py reads it from the CROW_LOCAL_MCP_TOKEN env var and embeds it in mcp_servers.json — unset, the bridges get 401s).

 • Avatar speaks its reasoning — ensure the fast route disables thinking (COMPANION_FAST_DISABLE_THINKING=1, the default).